Differential forms on the curves associated to Appell-Lauricella hypergeometric series and the Cartier operator on them: The space of regular differential forms on

 In this section, for the desingularization map $\pi: X \to C$ constructed as in Section 2, we describe the regularity condition of rational differential forms on $X$.
 This enables us to give an explicit basis of the space $\varOmega[X]$ of regular differential forms on $X$, where ``regular'' is often called ``of first kind".
 Note that $\varOmega[X]$ is realized as a subspace of the space $\varOmega(C)$ of rational differential forms on $C$.

-In \cite[Theorem 12]{Gorenstein}, Gorenstein gives a description of regular differential forms on the projective nonsingular model of a plane curve $\varGamma$, but our case does not satisfy his assumption: $y$ is an integral element over $K(x)$.
-This would mean that the Zariski closure of $\varGamma$ in ${\mathbb P}^2(K)$ is regular at the infinity.
+A general idea to describe the space of differential forms on plane curves and the Cartier operator on it is found in St\"ohr-Voloch \cite{SV}.
+As explained there, Gorenstein \cite[Theorem 12]{Gorenstein} gives a description of regular differential forms on the projective nonsingular model of a plane curve $\varGamma$, but our case does not satisfy his assumption: $y$ is an integral element over $K(x)$.
+This would mean that the Zariski closure of $\varGamma$ in ${\mathbb P}^2$ is regular at every infinite place.
 So let us formulate a lemma, which works in our case.
 The proof was done in the proof of \cite[Theorem 12]{Gorenstein}.

-\begin{Thm}[Gorenstein] Let $\varGamma$ be a plane curve ${\rm Spec}\,R$ with $R=K[x,y]/(F)$ for an irreducible element $F$ of $K[x,y]$.
+\begin{Thm}[Gorenstein] Let $\varGamma$ be a plane curve ${\rm Spec}\,R$ with $R=K[x,y]/(F)$ for an irreducible element $F$ of $K[x,y]$ of degree ${\rm m}$.
 Let $L$ be the function field of $\varGamma$ and $X$ the nonsingular projective curve having the same function field $L$.
 Assume that $x$ considered as an element of $L$ is transendental over $K$ and $y$ considered as an element of $L$ is separable over $K(x)$.
 A rational differential form $\omega$ is regular on $X$ if and only if it can be written in the form